 Advantages

 A single hung window can be opened by sliding it up and takes up very little space when fully open.
-Since it has vertical rails, it collects less dust, making it easier to clean versus other models.
-And, in terms of aesthetic, it’s great for older homes.
+Since it has vertical rails, it collects less dust, making it easier to clean compared to other models.
+And, in terms of aesthetics, it’s great for older homes.

 Disadvantages